jennifersokolov/jennifersokolov/pages/faq.md

 title: FAQ
 date: 2019-10-13T14:28:56.738Z
 permalink: /faq/index.html
-tags: nav
 ---
 # FAQs

 Welcome to the practice.
 Here are a few helpful pieces of information to make your pre- and post- session experience smooth.
-If you do not find answers to your questions, feel free to reach out to me at jennifer.sokolov@gmail.com.
+If you do not find answers to your questions, feel free to reach out to me at info@jennifersokolov.com.

 **What should I wear?**\
 Please wear comfortable clothes that you could easily move in.
 Energy Therapy occurs lying on a massage table and I want you to be able to rest.
 Be prepared to remove big jewelry, watches and belts.
 You will also take off your shoes.

 **What is the bathroom code?**\
-The bathroom code is 0042--then take the handle up and then down.
+The bathroom code is 0042—then take the handle up and then down.

 **What is your late cancellation policy?**\
 I require a minimum of 24 hours notice if you need to cancel a session.
 If you miss the 24-hour window, you will be responsible for the full fee for service.